 Rag Manifesto is a unique, artist’s view of the traditional art of rag rug making for this age of the Anthropocene.
 Projects highlight a reverence for our lost textiles, a response to the environmental impact of fast fashion and a proof that rag is a rich resource, wrongly classed as a taboo material.
 Rachael Matthews gives us permission to cut up our old fabrics offering a support structure for decision making and a chart on how to make liberating decisions about destroying a garment.

 What are the tipping points that encourage people to make significant changes to their behaviour?
 This inspiring book includes ten stories of personal enlightenment and the practical changes they made.

 Jane Harris is a psychotherapist and bereavement specialist.
 Jimmy Edmonds is a photographer and documentary film editor with over 100 credits on TV productions including the BAFTA winning Chosen for Channel 4.
 Together they run Active Grief Retreats as The Good Grief Project.
 This is their first book, exploring active and creative responses to grief and how they can help you to survive.

-When Words are Not Enough: Creative responses to grief will be published in October 2022
+When Words are Not Enough: Creative responses to grief was first published October 2022

-Sign up to our newsletter to be the first to know when it’s available and for details of launch events
+Sign up to our newsletter to be the first to know about events